-The Centre for Development Policy and Research (CDPR) draws on the broad range of development expertise at the School of Oriental and African Studies to engage in innovative policy-oriented research and training on crucial development issues.
-Based in the Department of Development Studies, the Centre also partners extensively with specialists in the Department of Economics and other SOAS departments and actively collaborates with the London International Development Centre, a six-college consortium at the University of London geared to multi-disciplinary research.
+The Centre for Development Policy and Research (CDPR) draws on the broad range of development expertise at SOAS University of London to engage in innovative policy-oriented research on crucial development issues.
+The Centre partners extensively with development specialists in the Department of Development Studies and the Department of Economics.

-CDPR regularly publishes Development Viewpoints, which draw on background research by SOAS faculty members.
-It has also begun publishing Policy Briefs and Development Digests.
-These three popular formats are designed to support critical thinking, spark discussion and debate, and highlight policy-relevant advances in research on major development issues.
-CDPR also seeks to direct its readership to the research output of various SOAS departments and centres and SOAS-related research networks.
+CDPR regularly publishes Development Viewpoints, Policy Briefs and Working Papers, which draw on background research by SOAS faculty members.
+These popular formats are designed to support critical thinking, spark discussion and debate, and highlight policy-relevant advances in research on major development issues.